mp-se/gravitymon/src_docs/source/configuration.rst

    This is unique identifier for the device (ESP8266 id), this is required when using the API as an API Key to safeguard against faulty requests.
 This is the ESP8266 chip ID, so it should be unique.

+* **Average runtime:**

+   This shows the average time a gravity measurement takes.
+Under optimal setting this should be around 1.5 - 2.0 seconds.
+If this is higher than 2 seconds this is most likley connected to slow wifi connection.
+It will show 0 if data has not been collected yet.

 Configuration
 =============